Ben-Collett/parrotaac/README.md

 LibreAAC is a program written in flutter.
 It is currently in development and has not been released yet.
 ## What is an AAC?
 AAC (Augmentative and alternative communication) devices are used by nonverbal individuals to communicate.
-The most common AAC device that we've seen (besides TTS technically) is a device that lets a user press buttons to say a word which corresponds with text and pictures shown on the button.
+The most common AAC device that we've seen (besides TTS technically) is a device that lets a user press buttons to say words which correspond with text and pictures shown on the button.
 This is the kind of AAC this app intends to be.

 ## Mission
 The ultimate goal of LibreAAC is to serve as an open source alternative to current AAC's on the market.
 It aims to be both free as in cost and free as in freedom.
 LibreAAC aims to allow users full control of their AAC, thus no data of users will be collected, and there are no plans of allowing any central servers for people to connect to.
 If such servers ever did come to exist than designing it so that users can self-host would be the top priority.
 The reason for this is that many AAC apps connect to a central server and because of that the owners' of said severs can flip the switch on users speech at any time.
 No one should be able to take away a persons sole means of speech, as free speech is a fundamental human right.
 LibreAAC will be cross-platform for both IOS and Android and while not being designed for computer it will be written such that it can function on them (just don't expect as smooth of an experience on PC as on mobile).